BoltzExchange/boltz-backend/docs/api.md

 **Examples:**

-Server-Side event streams have to be handled differently than normal HTTP responses.
+Server-Side event streams have to be handled different from normal HTTP responses.
 Below is a sample implementation in JavaScript and also what a raw response of a Server-Side event stream looks like.

 Sample implementation in JavaScript: